 Higher education institutions bear the duty to promote an environment conducive to academic advancement.
 Yet, recent surges in media reports highlighting academic dishonesty and plagiarism are troubling, as they jeopardize the integrity and reputation of universities and colleges.
-Due to such misconduct, including plagiarism, scholars and institutions face significant challenges in effectively addressing and manageing this compromised process.
+Due to such misconduct, including plagiarism, scholars and institutions face significant challenges in effectively addressing and managing this compromised process.

 Definition: Academic integrity & academic dishonesty